socketry/falcon/README.md

 ### Integration with Capybara

-It's quick start up time is great for use with Capybara.
+Falcon can run in the same process on a different thread, so it's great for use with Capybara (and shared ActiveRecord transactions).
 See [falcon-capybara] for more details.

 [falcon-capybara]: https://github.com/socketry/falcon-capybara